kimmykokonut/20231101-Pig-Dice/pig-dice/README.md

 Describe updatePlayerTotal()

-Test: It will take result of final rollDice() when player chooses hold/1 and add to PlayerStats[1]
+XTest: It will take result of final turnTotal()  and add to Player*.currentScore
-Code: updatePlayerTotal(5)
+Code: updatePlayerTotal(playerOne, 5)
-Expected Output: player1 = {name: "player 1", runTotal: 5}
+Expected Output: player1 = {name: "player 1", currentScore: 5}

 Test: It will trigger gameEnd() when playerTotal reaches > 99
 Code: